WikiDP/wikidp-portal/docs/OAUTH-SETUP.md

 ![Wikimedia OAuth form part three](./oauth-4.png)

 Now you will have to wait for confirmation from the Wikimedia team, this usually takes 24-48 hours maximum and will be returned to you via email.
-Once the
+Once you receive the confirmation you can set up your development environment.

 Using your Token for Development
 --------------------------------